Publishing data in a script

 TOPIC = HISTORY_TOPIC + '/pubscript'

-# Create a websocket MQTT client
+# Create an MQTT client

-client = mqtt.Client(transport='websockets')
+client = mqtt.Client()

 try: